apache/druid/docs/querying/projections.md

 ## Use a projection

 Druid automatically uses a projection if your query matches a projection you've defined.
-There are some query context parameters that give you some control on how projections are used and Druid's behavior:
+You can use the following query context parameters to override the default behavior for projections:

 - `useProjection`: The name of a projection you defined.
-The query engine must use that projection and will fail the query if the projection does not match the query.
+The query engine must use this specific projection.
+If the projection does not match the query, the query fails.
-- `forceProjections` `true` or `false`.
-The query engine must use a projection and will fail the query if there isn't a matching projection.
+- `forceProjections`: Set to `true` or `false`.
+Requires the query engine to use a projection.
+If no projection matches the query, the query fails.
+Defaults to `false`, which means that Druid uses a projection if there is one that matches your query.
+If there isn't, Druid processes the query as usual.
--  `noProjections`:  `true` or `false`.
+-  `noProjections`:  Set to `true` or `false`.
 The query engine won't use any projections.

 ## Compaction

-To use compaction on a datasource that includes projections, you need to set the type to catalog: `spec.type: catalog`:
+To use compaction on a datasource that includes projections, you need to set the spec type to catalog: `spec.type: catalog`:

 <Tabs>
   <TabItem value="Coordinator duties">